UD-Math-Data-Science-1/notes/regression/logistic.md

 In keeping with interpreting $p$ as probability, $\logit(p)$ is the **log-odds ratio**.
 For instance, if $p=2/3$, then the odds ratio is $(2/3)/(1/3)=2$ (i.e., 2:1 odds), and $\logit(2/3)=\ln(2)$.

-Logistic regression is the approximation
+The starting point of logistic regression is the approximation

 $$
 \logit(p) \approx \bfx^T\bfw,